rajnandinitikkal/AI-Tools/Readme.md

 ### • [Google Bard](https://bard.google.com/)

-Description : Bard is Google's experimental, conversational, AI chat service.
+Description: Bard is Google's experimental, conversational, AI chat service.
 It is meant to function similarly to ChatGPT, with the biggest difference being that Google's service will pull its information from the web.
 <br>
 Like most AI chatbots, Bard can code, answer math problems, and help with your writing needs.

-Free/Paid : Free to use . <br>
+Free/Paid: Free to use. <br>
 [Check Here How To use Google Bard](https://www.youtube.com/watch?v=Qay0SzVNaFU)

 ## AI Coding Assistants